Katie Holloway Bridge: Career

-Not only was Holloway able to overcome this loss, she thrived after it.
-Early in her career in sports a rare skill was seen in her.
+Following the loss, Holloway continued with her career and achieved professional results.
+Early in her career in sports, her skill was seen.
 By the time she graduated from Lake Stevens High School she had been recognized in both volleyball and basketball.
 Playing volleyball for two years and basketball all four.
 In 2002 and 2003 her basketball team went to the state championship, and it was then when she began being recruited by college basketball teams from all over the country.
 And when her team won the district championship things only got better for the young Holloway.

 Even knowing she had a prosthetic leg, offers still poured in.
 Once she graduated from Lake Stevens High, she went on to California State at Northridge, in southern California, where she majored in Sociology.
 While she attended she played for the Matadors in NCAA Division 1 basketball till 2008.
 During her time there she won awards which include, Big West Women of the year, and her freshmen year was put on the Big West freshmen team.
 In her senior year at Northridge she was averaging about 14.5 points and 7 rebounds during a game.
 It seemed nothing could hold this young star back from achieving her dreams.

 Her sister Chelsey Holloway also played Basketball in high school and later at Seattle University for the Red Hawks.
 The two sisters seem to share a common bond.
 Later in an interview with the Women’s Sports Foundation, Holloway was posed with a question: “Who is your hero?”
 She was quoted replying “My sister.
 She inspires me every day to be happy.”
 During her time in college not only did she compete with her college team but she was striving for more.
 Holloway also competed in several Sitting Volleyball tournaments.
 Sitting Volleyball is basically the same in every way to traditional volleyball, except for the fact that it is played like the name infers, while sitting. ("Sitting volleyball rules," 2012) In the rules it says all players must have one buttocks of the floor while making contact with the ball in play.
 There are no guidelines as to what type of ailment makes you eligible to play in this new form of the sport.
 Amputees, spinal cord injuries, cerebral palsy, brain injuries and strokes are just some of the conditions these players live with.
 All of whom are athletes by every definition of the word.